 The policy is not just designed to tick the right boxes for the contractors that you’ll be working for, it’s also designed for ease of use.
 Many policy documents require extensive signatures, alterations and amendments to personalise them to a specific company or a specific contract that has been awarded.

 We are more than aware that a policy has to be user friendly for all concerned and as such we’ve created a single cover sheet where you enter your company name, date, signature and a few other bits and you're good to go.

 You’ll see from the table of contents below that it's a full and comprehensive document that covers the organisations safety management structure setting out both the employees and employers responsibilities.

 It also lists the safe working practices and includes such things as the accident reporting procedure, manual handling and first aid procedures.

 One of the main reasons that construction company health and safety policies are requested is to show that a prospective sub-contractor is committed to health and safety and is proactive in their approach.

 Give yourself the peace of mind that comes from using health and safety experts that bring you the documents that you need as an online service.
 Giving you the best documents at the best price.

 Buy our construction company health and safety policy today and start using it immediately.

 Here’s the table of contents showing what’s covered in the construction company health and safety policy.

-As with all our documents this health and safety policy is in Word™ format and is available for instant download.
+As with all our documents this company health and safety policy is in Word™ format and is available for instant download.

 1 Organisations responsible persons and acceptance signature.
 (Listed on cover page)